stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 - <i class="fas fa-check-square"></i> Sign up for your winter conference [using the schedule](https://docs.google.com/spreadsheets/d/1J2_tme1xFdI5_Zw9IY7eTBCXO9dAwC_BNdOIVzXmClc/edit?usp=sharing).
 The conference will be held in my office hour Zoom room.

-- <i class="fas fa-check-square"></i> As you wait to do your winter conference with us, occupy yourselves with the following important lectures and workshops.
 {{< /hint >}}

+As you wait to do your winter conference with us, occupy yourselves with the following important lectures and workshops:

 ---